wasim-mustafa/wasim-mustafa.github.io/content/resume.md

 ## Skills

+* **Fieldwork** - including a position as Field Assistant supporting the 2022 Mission Jurassic dig.

-* Presentation and outreach - including outreach to the general public at the Natural History Museum, London, supporting the 2023 Volcanic and Magmatic Studies Group conference.
+* **Presentation and outreach** - including outreach to the general public at the Natural History Museum, London, supporting the 2023 Volcanic and Magmatic Studies Group conference.

-* Organisation - exampled by overseeing a mentoring scheme supporting c.
+* **Organisation** - exampled by overseeing a mentoring scheme supporting c.
 150 undergraduates in my department, and organising a student conference.

-* Analytical experience - such as with the R programming language, which I have used for spatial analyses including producing geological maps or investigating the distribution of Living Planet Index population recordings, and handling large datasets to acquire summary statistics.
+* **Analytical experience** - including the R programming language, which I have used for spatial analyses including producing geological maps or investigating the distribution of Living Planet Index population recordings, alongside handling large datasets to acquire summary statistics.

 <br>